airscripts/automata/README.md

 And everything will be available at port 5678 of your localhost.
 From now on, just import the automations in `automations` folder and have fun.

+> Remember that you have to setup your own connections to databases, smtp servers and so on.

 ## Resources
 - n8n: https://n8n.io/
 - Docker: https://www.docker.com/